Skip to main content

 What this means:

-Plan for failure, drift, and ownership gaps before the workflow becomes business-critical.
+Plan for outage, drift, degraded context, and ownership gaps before the workflow becomes business-critical.

 Why this matters:

-When automation fails without a fallback path, teams lose trust quickly and leadership ends up carrying manual cleanup work.
+When AI fails without a fallback path, teams lose trust quickly and leadership inherits manual cleanup work.

 What to do: